se-edu/se-book/requirements/prioritizing/text.md

 <tip-box>

-:package: The requirement given below is for a Calendar application.
+{{ icon_example }} The requirement given below is for a Calendar application.
 Stakeholder of the software (e.g. product designers) might decide the following requirement is not in the scope of the software.

 >The software records the actual time taken by each task and show the difference between the _actual_ and _scheduled_ time for the task.